 -Personal Compensation

-(My YAMAP insurance covers rescue expenses up to 3 million yen and I think that is enough incase I need helicopter transport, hospitalization or surgery)
+(My YAMAP insurance covers rescue expenses up to 3 million yen and I think that is enough in case I need helicopter transport, hospitalization or surgery)

--Incase something gets lost or damaged.
+-In case something gets lost, stolen, or damaged.

 My personal choice for insurance:

-I currently use YAMAP insurance called 外あそびレジャー保険 / Soto Asobi Reja-, this insurance covers injuries sustained not only during outdoor activities, but also in everyday life.
-Even for injuries that do not require hospitalization or surgery, a flat rate is paid according to the area and symptoms, so you can receive insurance money promptly once you receive a doctor’s diagnosis.
+I currently use YAMAP insurance called 外あそびレジャー保険 / Soto Asobi Rejā, which covers injuries sustained not only during outdoor activities but also in everyday life.
+Even for injuries that do not require hospitalization or surgery, a flat-rate compensation is paid based on the affected area and symptoms, so you can receive insurance money promptly once you get a doctor’s diagnosis.

 You can easily sign up from their app (It’s in Japanese) or use your browser from phone or laptop and sign up on YAMAP website then translate the whole page to English, really easy and quick.